zoezhou1999/OSM/README.md

 # OSM
-OSM: An Open Set Matting Framework with OOD Detection and Few-Shot Learning
+Implementation of the paper, OSM: An Open Set Matting Framework with OOD Detection and Few-Shot Learning.

 #### Citation
 ```